-The AIHA Educational Transcript is a complete record for any AIHA course (i.e., PDC, Webinar or Road Course) or Virtual Conference if it shows "passed".
-However, it is only a registration receipt for any physically-attended AIHA conference (i.e. an additional record will be needed, see above).
+Note: The AIHA Educational Transcript is a complete record for any AIHA course (i.e., PDC, Webinar or Road Course) or Virtual Conference if it shows "passed".
+However, it is only a registration receipt for any physically-attended AIHA conference.
+This means that an additional record will be needed to verify physical presense in the event city.
 Also, the transcript cannot be used for any non-AIHA event.

 Records must support the topics and duration of the claimed CM credit.
 Many times, this will be on the Sponsor-generated record.
 If it is not, the Diplomate will need to retain a copy of the event agenda or schedule.

 Unacceptable Records: The following records typically are not accepted:

 - Agenda, Program, Conference Schedules or presentation slides